aurorascharff/react-router-v7-notes/STEPS.md

 Turn off JS and see that the app still works.
 Web fundamentals in play to navigate, submit forms.
 Just lacking the client side enhancement of prefetching and client side navigation.
 And no client side loading state.
 And optimistic updates.
 Can even favorite because it's a form.

 Can return errors from the form and delete notes.
 But we don't get client side pending state or optimistic updates.
 Thats all a progressive enhancement of this base case web standard application.
+Resilient.

+Turn on JS and see the client side enhancements again.

 ## Conclusion

+Feels native to web.
 We still didn't use any useState or useEffect here.
 But we can of course add it to our relevant components without any problem in the future.
 You know how to do that!
 React Router solves problems with RRM and additional hooks.
-Feels native to web.
 Can integrate any libs like normal for more react stuff.
 Add in React Query or any sort of client side stuff based on need.